sidharrth2002/LaBo/report/main.typ

       [*Test Loss*]
     ),
     midrule,
-    [ViT-B/16], [79.1], [0.5501], [76.9], [0.6126],
+    [ViT-B/16], [79.1], [0.5501], [76.8], [0.6126],
     [BioMedCLIP], [77.3], [0.69656], [75.03], [0.7916],
-    [MoE], [79.2], [6.1445], [*77.2*], [0.8235],
+    [MoE], [79.2], [6.1445], [*77.21*], [0.8235],
     // [BioMedCLIP], [0.7730], [0.70034], [0.73731], [0.72475],
     botrule
   ),
 )<indiv-model>

 Under fully supervised conditions, standard CLIP still outperforms BioMedCLIP, likely because ample supervision allows for a sufficiently comprehensive representation—lessening the advantage of specialized domain expertise.
-The best performance is attained by the Mixture of Experts (MoE), outperforming both uni-expert counterparts.
-However, the elevated loss suggests that, while the model achieves strong accuracy, its occasional errors are highly confident misclassifications, heavily penalized by the loss — potentially exacerbated by the gating mechanism’s routing decisions.
+The best performance is attained by the Mixture of Experts (MoE), outperforming both uni-expert counterparts by $approx 2.85%$.
+However, the elevated loss suggests that, while the model achieves strong accuracy, its occasional errors are highly confident misclassifications — potentially exacerbated by the gating mechanism’s sharp routing decisions.
 When analysing the average gate distribution, we find that the gate's $g(x_i)$ begins to fluctuate before reaching a batch-wise average of 0.8 by the final training epoch.
+This shows increased dependence on the specialist in the majority of cases.

 == Few-Shot Learning

 #figure(
-  caption: [Shot-by-Shot Results (in \%)], table(
+  caption: [Shot-by-Shot Results (in \%) - ],
+  table(
     columns: 11,
     align: (left, center, center, center, center, center, center, center, center, center, center),